RBC Avion vs. TD Aeroplan Visa Infinite

 TD offers you a NEXUS rebate of $100 every 48 months and delivers lots of Air Canada-specific benefits, including free first checked bags and preferred pricing on Aeroplan flight rewards.
 It also gives you 50% more Stars at Starbucks when you link your account and provides discounts on rental cars through Avis and Budget.

-On the other hand, the RBC Avion VI gives you 3 cents off per litre at Petro-Canada, 5x the Be Well points at Rexall, reward points at Moi, and a free Doordash pass.
+On the other hand, the RBC Avion Visa Infinite gives you up to 7 cents off per litre at Petro-Canada, 5x the Be Well points at Rexall, extra Moi rewards, and a free DoorDash pass.

-Overall, the best card for you depends on whether you’d use the NEXUS rebate (and you love Starbucks) or whether you’d prefer the perks that come from shopping and fuelling up.
+Overall, the best card for you depends on whether you'd use the NEXUS rebate (and/or love Starbucks) or prefer the perks of shopping and fuelling up.

 Best insurance: tie

-These cards come with almost identical insurance coverage, with a couple of very minor differences.
-First, here’s the coverage you’ll get with both cards:
+These cards offer nearly identical insurance coverage, with a couple of minor differences.
+First, here's the coverage you'll get with both cards:

 • Extended warranty: 1 year